DrZhivago1/DocWorld/README.md

 	IF "Vanilla Furniture Expanded" AND "Misc.
 Training"/"Combat Training" are installed:
 		Remove VFE punching bag.

+	IF "VGP Garden Fabrics" AND "MendAndRecycle" are installed:
+		Remove salvage recipe from loom, as it is on tailoring bench, which seems more appropriate.

 	IF "ZARS Production Spots" AND "Thanks For All The Fish" OR "RimCuisine" are installed:
 		Move production spots into drop down designator from ZARS.